 Newborn babies and young children with severe hypotonia are often described as being "floppy".

 - having little or no control of their neck muscles, so their head tends to flop

 - feeling limp when held, as though they could easily slip through your hands

 - being unable to place any weight on their leg or shoulder muscles

 - their arms and legs hang straight down from their sides, rather than bending at their elbows, hips and knees

-A child with hypotonia may also take longer to reach developmental milestones, such as sitting up, crawling, walking, talking and feeding themselves.
+A child with hypotonia often takes longer to reach motor developmental milestones, such as sitting up, crawling, walking, talking, and feeding themselves.

 An adult with hypotonia may have the following problems: